yy6linda/mortality_prediction_docker_model/README.md

-This is an instruction for building mortality prediction docker models for EHR DREAM Challenge.
-In this repository, a dockerised mortality prediction baseline model is used as an example and we will also provide instructions on how challenge participants can build up their own dockerised mortality prediction models.
+This is an instruction to build mortality prediction docker models for EHR DREAM Challenge.
+In this repository, a dockerised baseline model for mortality prediction is used as an example and we will also provide instructions on how challenge participants can dockerise their own mortality prediction models.
 # An example: a dockerised baseline model
-This repository contains the code for building a baseline mortality prediction model which only uses patients' demographic information: age on cut-off date(July 5th 2017), gender and race.
+This repository contains the codes for building a baseline mortality prediction model which only utilizes patients' demographic information: age on cut-off date(July 5th 2017), gender and race.

 To begin, clone the mortality_prediction_docker_model repository.
 Download omop synpuf data([Learn more about omop synpuf data](https://www.synapse.org/#!Synapse:syn18405992/wiki/589659)).
-Within the repository, create two folders called, "train" where the omop synpuf train dataset will live; "infer" where the omop synpuf infer dataset will live.
+Within the repository, create folders called, "train" where the omop synpuf train dataset will live; "infer" where the omop synpuf infer dataset will live; "scratch" where participants can store intermediate files; "model" where the model files will live; "output" where the final predictions will live.

-Change directory to "app" folder.
 Build a docker image basing on the dockerfile.
 ```
-docker build -t baseline_model:v0.1  .
+docker build -t baseline_model:v0.1  <path to the dockerfile>

 ```
 Run the train image